-Caroline’s illustrations begin as pencil sketches as she builds up the composition.
-Once she’s decided on a blueprint, she traces key lines in ink, scans them into her computer, and continues in Photoshop.
-She loves creating a clean, modern feel to complement her natural, hand-drawn lines.
+Each of Caroline’s illustrations begins with pencil sketching in order to establish her composition.
+Once she’s decided on a blueprint, she renders the most important lines in ink, scans them into her computer, and the develops them in Adobe Photoshop.
+She loves creating a clean, modern feel because it goes well with her natural, hand-drawn linework.

 Caroline’s style is bursting with emotion, whimsy and life.
-She brings a touch of joy to everything she does, and gives her subjects a sense of playfulness, delicacy and quirkiness.
+She likes to bring a touch of joy to everything she does, and gives her subjects a sense of playfulness, delicacy and quirkiness.

 Question: What led you to become an illustrator?
 Caroline: I don’t remember a time where I was not carrying a pen and paper.
 I was always fascinated by people’s characteristics, fashion, and travel.
 I'm so thankful that a passion and hobby of mine is my career.
 Question: Did you study illustration at college?
 Caroline: I studied fashion design at Fashion Institute of Technology in New York for my undergrad and did a year abroad in Florence, Italy for my bachelors.
 Question: Where did you grow up?
 Caroline: Torrance, California which is a city very close to the beach.
 Question: Do you have a childhood memory relating to drawing or art that you hold dear?
 Caroline: I remember I had a book where I created my own clothing brand and I had the models all have different personalities, stories and names.
 I would illustrate their lives in one of a kind designs and tell a narrative about where they are going, who they are brunching with, and all the little dramas in their lives.
 It ended being a really thick book of random sketches (and I had to start another one), but it contained so much personality and fun!
 Question: Where do you live now and what drew you there?
 Caroline: I've lived in New York since I graduated because my first job out of college was as a fashion designer here.
 I love New York for its high energy, and being a place that’s thriving with creativity but I'm willing to relocate if the opportunity comes where I find a balance between nature and a creative community.
 Question: Describe your studio for us Caroline: My studio is filled with lots of pens!
 And a lot of paper!
 And, of course my computer and wacom tablet, that is the anchor.
 Question: Who or What is your biggest inspiration?
 Caroline: I would say Picasso for willingness to experiment and Egon Schiele for his unique, raw and powerful line-work.Question: Do you collect anything?
 Caroline: Pens and perfume.Question: What are your interests outside of illustration?
 Caroline: Perfume.
 To design scent is absolutely fascinating to me!Question: What would be your dream job/commission?
 Caroline: A job in which it will be used to empower and encourage women!Question: Why is illustration such a powerful medium?
 Caroline: It is a visual to speak a message - the illustration should move and speak to you.Question: What is the best use of illustration you have ever seen?
 Caroline: Christoph Niemann’s witty illustrations where his minimal lines tell so much story.
 Question: Who is your design hero?
 Caroline: Pheobe Philo- the designer who understands exactly what women want to wear.
 Question: Who is your musical hero?
 Caroline: Wolfgang Amadeus Mozart.Question: If you were not an illustrator, what would you be?
 Caroline: An art teacher or a tour guide in the place of the moment I find beautiful.Question: What's the best advice you've ever been given?
 Caroline: Don't focus on one tree in the forest.
 Step back and see the forest in full.
 Question: Do you have a method for dealing with the feeling of having no ideas?
 Caroline: Eat something delicious, take a walk, cleanse the clutter in the mind and think simpler.
 Question: If you could visit anywhere in the world, where would you go?
 Caroline: The next on my bucket list is Alaska and Chile.Question: How would someone who knows you well describe you?
 Caroline: Optimistic, elegant but simple, and excited for life.Question: If money were no object, would you continue to illustrate?
 Caroline: Absolutely!
 It's in my blood!